-- 1. Exhibitor must use their lesson horses for Fair. - 2.
-Exhibitor must be working on a horse 4-H project book. - 3.
-Exhibitor must complete Fair registration, liability release and school master agreement forms by May 1. - 4.
-Exhibitor may participate in Fun Day classes at the discretion of the advisor. - 5.
-Exhibitor must be enrolled in formal riding lessons at least 12 weeks prior to the Fair

-- 6. Participants must work with the lesson horse at least twice per week. - 7.
-Participants must assist in preparing the horse if showing at the Fair.
+- 1. Exhibitor must use their lesson horses/ponies for fair. - 2.
+Participant must be working on a horse 4-H project book. - 3.
+Participant must complete fair registration, liability release and school master agreement form online by May 1. - 4.
+Participants may register for School Master classes and show at the fair.
+They may participate in fun day classes at the discretion of the advisor. - 5.
+Participant must be enrolled in formal riding lessons at least 12 weeks prior to the fair - 6.
+Participants must work with the lesson horse/pony at least twice per week. - 7.
+Participants must assist in preparing the horse/pony for fair if showing at the fair.